 Design a way to break down the attitudinal barriers that people with Obsessive Compulsive Disorder (OCD) face in society, to enable them to live their lives to the full.

-I designed the box using primary colours, so from the outside, the compulsions look like a game, but once opened, the obsessive quotes reveal how serious OCD truly is.
+I designed the box using primary colours, so from the outside, the compulsions look like a game, but once open, the obsessive quotes show how serious OCD truly is.

 The physical box was designed to be used in schools, doctor's surgeries, and other educational facilities, to help remove the social misconception that OCD is merely being clean and tidy, and to help OCD gain the same recognition as other mental health disorders.

 I later adapted this into an animation to make it more accessible to the general public.